-Have you ever encountered unreasonable people in negotiations?
-You have probably met negotiators who seem to prefer confrontation over collaboration, tough talk over active listening, and creating emotional stress.
-When dealing with a negotiator who won’t give us what we want, we tend to classify her as difficult or irrational.
+CLOSING DEALS PROFITABLY - Have you ever encountered unreasonable people in a negotiation?
+Some negotiators seem to prefer confrontation over collaboration, tough talk over active listening, and emotional stress over harmony.
+When working with a negotiator who won’t give us what we want, we tend to classify her as difficult or irrational.

 YOUR POTENTIAL ISSUES